PlasmaEngine/PlasmaDocs/Writerside/topics/Documentation/code/cpp/custom-cpp-component.md

 ## Component Class Declaration

 Next, we declare our component class.
 All components must derive (at least indirectly) from `plComponent`.
-Also vital is to insert the `PLASMA_DECLARE_COMPONENT_TYPE` macro, where you pass in the own component class name, the base class, and the component manager class.
+Also vital is to insert the `PL_DECLARE_COMPONENT_TYPE` macro, where you pass in the own component class name, the base class, and the component manager class.

 <!-- BEGIN-DOCS-CODE-SNIPPET: customcomp-class -->
 ```cpp